June 12, July 10, August 14 & Sept. 11, 7pm ET

 Practices of Hope showcases creative processes as ways of making change.
 The artists and writers in this issue of the About Place journal ask: How can creative practice allow us to feel and act differently?
 How can we invent new collaborations and new embodiment practices for humans and other fellow creatures?
 What can speculative or non-realist forms mean for eco-arts?
 How can we imagine a different future with more of us in it?
 What hope can we afford?
 What hope do we need?
 Together, we reach for art that activates new relationships to embodiment, racial justice, climate crisis, species extinction, and environmentally located social pressures.

-We invite you to come to these readings/artist talks/sharings, and catch glimpses of hope in hard times.
+We invite you to view these readings/artist talks/sharings, and catch glimpses of hope in hard times.
 75 minutes, including time for Q+A.

 The Readings Series and the “Practices of Hope” issue of About Place Journal are edited and organized by DJ Lee and Petra Kuppers, with assistant editors Catherine Fairfield and Rachel Sanchez.

 Reading copies: The links in the running order below go to the relevant texts, for reading along.
-Please email petra@ to get the relevant sections of the prose texts in advance (as they won’t be read as a whole).
+Please email petra@ to get the relevant sections of the prose texts.

 Friday, June 12, 7pm ET